 Food and Nutrition with Advanced Cancer

-As a person is becoming more sick, they may limit their food intake.
+As a person becomes sick, they may not eat as much.
 This can be hard for a loved one to watch and understand.
 Food may harm rather than help at this stage.
-Your loved one is not suffering from lack of nutrition.
+Your loved one is not suffering from a lack of nutrition.
 Their body is changing and does not need as many calories as someone who is active and healthy.
 At this time, your loved one produces something called “ketones” that can lead to euphoria and comfort.

 Forcing foods and fluids will not enhance or prolong life.
 It can be harmful to push foods and can be stressful to both you and your loved one.

 What should the patient do?

 - Eat when you have the most energy in the day.

 - Eat small snacks throughout the day to keep your energy up.

 - Choose high-calorie foods including those with high protein and fat content.
 These can include high-fat dairy products, oral nutrition supplements, crackers and cheese or peanut butter.

 - Don’t fill up on vegetables or salads because they do not provide many calories or protein.